-We chose to stay in a tree house lodges.
+We chose to stay in a treehouse lodge.
 If cooking is not in your diary then I could also enjoy food from the Café Bistro.
 Many outside guests come here with their pets to enjoy the views.
 Swinton Estate is set on 22,000 acres of divine views of Yorkshire woodlands.

 To drive to Swinton Bivouac is an adventure in itself as I was driving around the estate walls.
 The wildlife is beautiful to look out for especially at 7am in the morning.
 So drive carefully and enjoy the stunning views and woodland drive.
 On this occasion, I had two cars with me the brand new sonic red LexusLC500 and the Audi SQ2.
 The road is bumpy and there are parts where I had to drive across a ford with water.
 I chose to leave the LC500 in fine hands back at Swinton Estate.